 For example, a patient’s primary care provider might order lab tests as a routine procedure for chronic conditions.
 Because the patient must also see a specialist for that condition, this service might be duplicated when the specialist orders the same tests.

 You can eliminate redundant treatments or provider visits by streamlining coverage and bringing in CCM services.
 This can also improve the savings you accrue from self-insurance.

 Post-treatment follow-up care is critical for containing the cost of chronic or catastrophic diagnoses.
 Sometimes, however, high-risk patients don’t follow through on post-treatment care.

 Care management allows you to monitor the patient post-treatment and intervene.
 For example, many patients don’t schedule follow-up appointments because their coverage forces them to travel to an in-network hospital or provider.

 To solve this problem, you can incentivize patients to use telehealth services by offering zero or low-cost copays for telehealth visits.

-Reduce Healthcare Costs By Building Clinical Care Management Into Your Group Captive Plan
+Reduce Healthcare Costs By Building Clinical Care Management Into Your Self-Funded Group Captive Plan

-Discover how group captive insurance from Roundstone can help you track your health healthcare expenses and implement cost-containment strategies such as clinical care management to lower your health insurance costs.
+Discover how self-funded group captive stop-loss insurance from Roundstone can help you track your health healthcare expenses and implement cost-containment strategies such as clinical care management to lower your health insurance costs.